Understanding Tax Codes

 Tax codes ending with L

-Tax codes that end with L indicate you have an entitlement to your tax-free personal allowance, the preceeding numbers indicate how much.
-For example in the 2017/18 tax year the most common tax code is 1150L, the 1150 equates to £11,500 of tax-free personal allowance, this number can be less or more depending on employee's personal circumstances.
+Tax codes that end with L indicate you have an entitlement to your tax-free personal allowance, the preceding numbers indicate how much.
+For example in the 2017/18 tax year the most common tax code is 1150L, the 1150 equates to £11,500 of tax-free personal allowance, this number can be less or more depending on an employee's personal circumstances.

 Other common letters and their meanings

 There are a number of other letters used within tax codes to denote special meaning, these are used in the tax calculation engine to ensure the correct tax is paid.